CohanR/Phosphenogram/README.md

 ## Citation and use

-If using or adapting this tool, please cite the associated manuscript once available and acknowledge this repository.
+If using or adapting this tool, please cite and acknowledge:

 ```text
 Cohan, R., Moro, S. S., & Steeves, J. K. E. (2025).
 Quantifying phosphene size using MRI-guided transcranial magnetic stimulation to primary visual cortex.
 Journal of Vision, 25(9), 2652. https://doi.org/10.1167/jov.25.9.2652